Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 Watercolor paints are easy to apply to wooden surfaces, require minimal post-paint cleanup, and dry much faster than other paints due to their water-based nature.

-The downside of watercolor paint: It is only decent at handling exterior elements, and cannot match up to the toughness of oil-based paint.
+The downside of watercolor paint: It is decent at handling exterior elements and cannot match the toughness of oil-based paint.

-Okay, if you’re into painting other types of items for birds, you’ll likely need to follow a different set of rules here.
-Check out an entire article I wrote on it here.
+Okay, if you’re into painting other types of items for birds, you’ll likely need to follow a different set of rules for safe paint.

 Is It Okay To Paint The Inside Of A Birdhouse?